 Your vision should be fueled by insights about your users and their needs.
 For this step, executives set overarching business goals for the company.
 Product leaders then synthesize what they've learned about customers and prospects to translate that into a vision for the product team.
 Once you're clear on your vision, you'll define your strategy-your plan for bringing your vision to life.
-For example, you might decide to expand to other markets your competitors haven't reached yet.
+For example, you might prioritize a certain market segment, such as the enterprise segment, or decide to expand to other markets your competitors haven't reached yet.
+You can use strategies like segmentation to achieve this prioritization.
 After your vision and strategy are defined, your objectives start to emerge.
 Objectives are more granular-they'll be indicators that you're moving in the right direction towards meeting the outcome defined by your vision.
 If your strategy is to expand to other markets, you might set an objective around localization, for example.

-Often, product leaders bring their broader understanding of the business and the vision while product managers in the trenches have more context directly from customers and prospects.
+Often, product leaders bring their broader understanding of the business and the vision while product managers in the trenches have more context directly from customers and prospects including access to relevant feedback.
 This top-down and bottom-up convergence is one of those critical conversations that impact what objectives are set and what actually gets prioritized.
 It ensures that product objectives both support the long-term vision and incorporate concerns of existing customers using the product day-in and day-out.
 Not all objectives can be about innovation.
 Some have to be about improving the product for existing users or helping new users adopt the product.
 You'll also want to align with other stakeholders, including leadership and customer-facing teams.
-Stakeholders should understand your team's objectives and contribute when they are needed.

-STEP THREE

-Decide which framework you're going to use

-After you've done all the big picture thinking, it's time to roll up your sleeves and decide on a prioritization framework.
+Stakeholders should understand your team's objectives, customer needs, and contribute when they are needed.
+STEP THREE Decide which framework you're going to use After you've done all the big picture thinking, it's time to roll up your sleeves and decide on a prioritization framework.
 There's no shortage of frameworks-what matters most is picking one and getting started.
 Be willing to experiment and adjust over time if needed.

-Here are three frameworks to consider:

-Value vs. Complexity

-Chart your feature ideas based on how much value they deliver vs. how complex they will be to build
+Here are three frameworks to consider ♦ Value vs. Complexity Chart your feature ideas based on how much value they deliver vs. how complex they will be to build.

-The RICE method
+◆ The RICE method

-RICE stands for Reach, Impact, Confidence, and Effort, which you'll use to evaluate your ideas
+RICE stands for Reach, Impact, Confidence, and Effort, which you'll use to evaluate your ideas.

-The KANO model
+♦ The KANO model

-Categorize your features and then rank them based on how they impact customers
+Categorize your features and then rank them based on how they impact customers.

 Value vs. Complexity